 0.1 This Indian Standard was adopted by the Indian Standards Institutionon 30 June 1986, after the draft finalized by the Agricultural ProduceMilling Machinery Sectional Committee had been approved by theAgricultural and Food Products Division Council.

-0.2 Rice milling equipment are now being extensively used in the country.It has, therefore, become necessary to have proper symbols for differentcomponents as well as flow diagrams.
+0.2 Rice milling equipment are now being extensively used in the country.Therefore, it has become necessary to have proper symbols for different components and flow diagrams.
 The adoption of these symbols would help in proper understanding and drawing of the system.

-0.3 In the preparation of this standard, assistance has been derived from ISO 3971-1977 ‘Rice milling, symbols and equivalent terms’, issued bythe International Organization for Standardization ( ISO ).
+0.3 In the preparation of this standard, assistance has been derived from ISO 3971-1977 (Withdrawn) ‘Rice milling, symbols and equivalent terms,’ issued bythe International Organization for Standardization ( ISO ).

 1. SCOPE

-1.1 This standard covers symbols and flow diagram
+1.1 This standard covers symbols and flow diagrams used modern in the rice milling process.

 2. GENERAL SYSTEM